alfmel/pdo-via-oci8/readme.md

 ###Usage

 Using the userspace PDO driver is easy.
-Simply replace instantiate the alfmel\OCI8\PDO class instead of the PDO class in PHP.
+Simply instantiate the alfmel\OCI8\PDO class instead of the PDO class in PHP.
 Then use the PDO object as you would any other PDO object:

 ```php